When New Yorkers want fantastic Italian food we head to Arthur Avenue in the Bronx, New York City’s real Little Italy!

 Make a left and walk one block to E. 189th Street.
 Make a right and about 6 blocks down you will reach Arthur Avenue.

 Check out our post on the NYC Subway:

 Many of the shops on Arthur Avenue are closed on Sundays, and Saturdays can get quite crowded.

 Your best bet is to visit in the middle of the week.

 Do the Shops Take Credit Cards?

 Most of the shops take credit cards - but make sure to bring cash as some do not.

-This is an interactive map.
-Click on the frame icon on the top right-hand corner to make map larger.
+Just click on the frame icon in the top right-hand corner to make the map larger.

-Get ready for your first big bite into traditional Italian food with one of Tino’s mouth-watering heroes (sandwiches served on Italian bread), all big enough to share.
+Get ready for your first big bite of traditional Italian food with one of Tino’s mouth-watering heroes (sandwiches served on Italian bread), all big enough to share.

 We love the prosciutto ham and mozzarella sandwich.
 If you just want a small snack, grab some bocconcini (small mozzarella balls).